rh101/axmol-vfs-example/README.md

 This project uses [PhysFS](https://github.com/icculus/physfs) for the VFS support.

 A C++ wrapper for PhysFS can also be used if required.
-You can find it here: [physfs-cpp](https://github.com/kahowell/physfs-cpp)
+You can find the an up-to-date version here: [physfs-cpp](https://github.com/rh101/physfs-cpp)